Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 - Portability: to what extent should the software be able to run on different systems with minimal changes?
 - Reliability: to what extent should the software we able to operate without failures and remain available for use when needed?

-FIXME: consider levels of requirements? e.g. business/solution/technical?
-Maybe include this within user stories section?

-## An Industrial Perspective

-FIXME: link to industry video here with a bit of intro text, and text highlighting key points

 ## The Coffee Beans Analysis Project